 Wisdom tooth removal is necessary for a variety of reasons.
 For one, wisdom teeth that don’t have enough space to come into the mouth will eventually give the person problems that could involve infections and cracked tooth roots of surrounding teeth.
+This is when an impact tooth removal procedure is necessary.
 Wisdom teeth that do eventually make their way up can become partially erupted, allowing bacteria to get into the skin and cause infection and inflammation.

 Who is a good candidate to have Wisdom Teeth removed?

 If you feel that it is time to have your wisdom teeth removed, it’s important to come in for a full examination and series of x-rays.
 Some of the reasons you might want these teeth removed include:

 - You’re experiencing pain or discomfort in the area of the wisdom teeth

 - You’ve been told your wisdom teeth need to be removed

 - You have an infection around the wisdom tooth